 The notice will be signed and returned by parents indicating receipt and understanding of these policies.
-Each year parents will also be informed about the anti-bullying curricula that are used in the classroom. (i.e. Open Circle, Peer Proof, Power of One, My Voice survey, Project Adventure, Project Wisdom, and other team building activities, etc.) The school or district will send parents written notice each year about the student-related sections of the plan and the school's or district's Internet safety policy.
+Parents will also be informed about the anti-bullying curricula that are used in the classroom.
+The school or district will send parents written notice each year about the student-related sections of the plan and the school's or district's Internet safety policy.
 All notices and information made available to parents or guardians will be in hard copy and electronic formats and will be available in the language(s) most prevalent among parents or guardians.